slymny/databases-class36/Week3/homework/homework1.md

 # Answers of exercise 1: Normalization

-1. First of all in 1NF every column needs to have only have one value and value type.
-In this perspective dinner_date column has different data type. some rows have date data type, some strings.
+1. Violations of 1NF
-The other violation of 1NF is on the food_code and food_description columns.
-These columns have more than one value in every rows.
+dinner_date --> Every column needs to have only have one value and value type.
+In this perspective dinner_date column has different data type.
+Some rows have date data type, some strings. food_code and food_description --> In the food_code and food_description columns have more than one value in every rows. member_id --> In the member_id column values are not unique.

 2. The entities from the table are:
     - member,